This content was updated for accuracy and relevance on December 25th, 2021.

-Traveling with toddlers is a good reminder of what we should all prioritize on our days off: taking naps, getting excited about food, and exploring new environments.
-When you’re celebrating the little things in life, planning affordable family vacations is easier than ever.
+Traveling with kids is a good reminder of what we should all prioritize on our days off: taking naps, getting excited about food, and exploring new environments.
+When you’re celebrating the little things in life, planning the best affordable family vacations is easier than ever.

 Whether you plan a beach vacation for spring break or you do a state park tour with the whole family, there are many ways to plan a cheap vacation.
 Remember, you don't need a lot of money to do family activities or create a memorable family trip.
-This guide will walk you through how to plan the best family vacations on a budget and how to make it fun for the whole family.
+Learn how to travel with kids with this guide that will walk you through how to plan the best family vacations on a budget and how to make it fun for the whole family.

 What Is the Best Vacation for a Family?